KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/mining.md

 **getblocksubsidy height_number**

 The `getblocksubsidy` method returns the block-subsidy reward.
 The resulting calculation takes into account the mining slow start.
-This method can be used in conjunction with custom mining rewards designed by the developers of a KMD-based asset chain.
+This method can be used in conjunction with custom mining rewards designed by the developers of a KMD-based Smart Chain.

 ### Arguments